Liam Kelly (Irish republican): Seanad election

 The IRA's Border Campaign (1956–1962) and Saor Uladh's attacks, contributed to the fall of the Government and the 1957 general election.
 Costello's Government, although it decided against the re-introduction of internment, responded to the activities of Saor Uladh and the mainstream IRA by stepping up security measures against these groups, leading to the arrest of prominent republicans.
 In response to this and to a deterioration in the state of the economy, Clann na Poblachta withdrew its support and Costello was left with no choice other than to call an election.

 Emigration to the United States

 In 1959, Kelly moved to the United States, and by the 1970s he was the chair of the Republican Clubs organisation there.

 His death notice described him as "a retired assistant Chief Superintendent of M.A.B.S.T.O.A."

-Personal life

-Kelly was an uncle of the IRA volunteer Patrick Kelly, a member of the East Tyrone Brigade, who was shot dead by British forces at Loughgall in 1987.

 Death

-Kelly died aged 88 in New York.
-Liam Kelly was buried in Pomeroy, County Tyrone.
+Kelly died aged 88, on 7 June 2011 in New York City, and is buried in Pomeroy, County Tyrone.